teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The following rules apply to the _StateMachine_ table:

 * The __Kind__ column MUST NOT contain duplicate values.
-* If both state machines of __Kind__ 0 and 1, or 3 and 4 exist, they MUST describe the same state machine, with their only difference being in the preferred values in case of conflicts.
+* If both state machines of __Kind__ 0 and 1, 3 and 4, or 6 and 7 exist, they MUST describe the same state machine, with their only difference being in the preferred values in case of conflicts.
-* If a state machine of __Kind__ 2 exists, a state machine of __Kind__ 0 or 1 MUST also exist.
+* If state machines of __Kind__ 2 or 5 exist, a state machine of __Kind__ 0 or 1 MUST also exist.
+* If state machines of __Kind__ 8 or 9 exist, a state machine of __Kind__ 6 or 7 MUST also exist.

 State machines with no states MUST be treated as if they do not exist.